drhsqlite/fossil-mirror/www/capabilities.md

 the predefined categories, but if not, you might be able to shoehorn them into our fixed scheme.
-For example, the administrator of a repo that’s mainly used as a wiki or forum for non-developers could treat the “developer” user category as if it were called “contributor” or “author.”
+For example, the administrator of a repo that’s mainly used as a wiki or forum for non-developers could treat the “developer” user category as if it were called “author”.

+There is currently no way to define custom user categories.

 [svr]: ./server/